Career and Academic Advising

 • Speak with your friends and family—Talk about their work and what you are interested in.
 This small and simple step could lead to an introduction with someone in the field.

-• Meet with your professors and other university staff—Many of your professors and advisors have worked in different industries and business for a long time and can offer a wealth of both information and professional contacts.
+• Meet with your professors and other university staff—Many of your professors, advisors and student employment supervisors have worked in different industries and businesses and can offer both information and professional contacts.

 • Join professional organizations—Every major has a professional organization that provides networking opportunities, continuing education, and relevant industry news updates to its members.
 Many times they offer free or reduced rates for students.

-• Take advantage of social media—Stay connected to companies and professionals through sites like LinkedIn and Facebook.
+• Make professional use of social media—Stay connected to companies and professionals through sites like LinkedIn and Facebook.

 • How you found them (alumni network, a referral from a counselor, etc.).